gmpaier/battleship-io/README.md

 # battleship-io
-updated version of battleship app using socket io
+An updated version of an earlier battleship app, now using socket io.
+This project is being worked on during my spare time.